 Binary Water Use Model

 A decision tree model was created to determine the probability that a census block is served by a public water system.
 The variables included are listed in Table 2.
-To validate the model, public water systems from three states (New Jersey, Connecticut & California) were joined to census blocks to indicate the existence of a public water system.
+To validate the model, public water system boundaries from three states (New Jersey, Connecticut & California) were joined to census blocks to indicate the existence of a public water system.
 These three states were chosen based on the completeness and detail of their service area boundaries.
 For more details on this initial model, refer to the 2020 Water Source Model GitHub Site.
 The final decision tree is illustrated in Figure 3.

 Table 2: Variables included in decision tree model.